 - Compression of not more than 325 pounds

-Main Takeaway: A USSSA ball comes off the faster and goes further
+Main Takeaway: A USSSA ball comes off a bat faster and travels further.

-Everything you need to know about USSSA and ASA/USA Rules and Gear
+Everything you need to know about USSSA and USA Softball Rules and Gear

-Knowing the rules and regulations for gameplay and equipment in both USSSA and ASA/USA leagues is vital information for every softball player.
+Knowing the rules and regulations for gameplay and equipment in both USSSA and USA/ASA leagues is vital information for every softball player.
 Failure to comply with these regulations in leagues or tournaments may lead to eviction or disqualification.
-Thankfully with guides and reviews like Pine Tar Press, you’ll be equipped with everything you need to know.
-You’ll be swinging for the fences in no time!
+Subscribe below for more tips on softball rules and gear.